triton-inference-server/backend/README.md

   get shape and datatype of the input as well as the buffer(s) containing the tensor contents.

-* For each output tensor that the request expects to be returned, use TRITONBACKEND_ResponseOutput to create the output tensor of the required datatype and shape.
+* For each output tensor which the request expects to be returned, use TRITONBACKEND_ResponseOutput to create the output tensor of the required datatype and shape.
 Use TRITONBACKEND_OutputBuffer to get a pointer to the buffer where the tensor's contents should be written.